Multi-Wavelength Ellipsometers for Thin Film Measurements

 Automated Mapping Systems

-These products combine an FS-1EX Multi-Wavelength Ellipsometer with compact automated mapping stages to provide fast, accurate, and reliable film thickness uniformity measurements across a wafer.
+The FS-RT300 combines an FS-8 Multi-Wavelength Ellipsometer with a compact automated mapping stage to provide fast, accurate, and reliable film thickness uniformity measurements across a wafer.

 In Situ Monitoring